khangpt2k6/NaviCV/README.md

 - `POST /analyze-resume` - Analyze uploaded resume
 - `POST /match-jobs` - Match resume with jobs

-## 📝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## 🤝 Support

-If you encounter any issues:

-1. Check the Firebase Console to ensure all services are enabled
-2. Verify your environment variables are correctly set
-3. Check the browser console and backend logs for errors
-4. Open an issue on GitHub

-## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.